Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

 Following the same approach as in the first example, we compute a set of possible queries and corresponding partitions using the algorithm presented above.
-A set of irreducible queries possible in Example~\ref{ex:complex} and their partitions are presented in Table~\ref{tab:example2}.
-These queries partition the set of diagnoses ${\bf D}$ in a way that makes the application of myopic strategies, such as ``Split-in-half'', inefficient.
-A greedy algorithm based on such a heuristic would select the first query $\qry_1$ as the next query, since there is no query that cuts the set of diagnoses in half.
-If $\md_4$ is the target diagnosis then $\qry_1$ will be positively evaluated by an oracle (see Figure~\ref{fig:greedy:ex}).
-On the next iteration the algorithm would also choose a suboptimal query since there is no partition that divides the diagnoses $\md_1$, $\md_2$, and $\md_4$ into two equal groups.
-Consequently, it selects the first untried query $\qry_2$.
-The oracle answers positively, and the algorithm identifies query $\qry_4$ to differentiate between $\md_1$ and $\md_4$.
+A set of possible irreducible queries for Example~\ref{ex:complex} and their partitions are presented in Table~\ref{tab:example2}.
+These queries partition the set of diagnoses ${\bf D}$ in a way that makes the application of myopic strategies, such as ``split-in-half'', inefficient.
+A greedy algorithm based on such a heuristic would first select the first query $\qry_1$, since there is no query that cuts the set of diagnoses in half.
+If $\md_4$ is the target diagnosis then $\qry_1$ will be answered with $yes$ by an oracle (see Figure~\ref{fig:greedy:ex}).
+In the next iteration the algorithm would also choose a suboptimal query, the first untried query $\qry_2$, since there is no partition that divides the diagnoses $\md_1$, $\md_2$, and $\md_4$ into two groups of equal size.
+Once again, the oracle answers $yes$, and the algorithm identifies query $\qry_4$ to differentiate between $\md_1$ and $\md_4$.

 However, in real-world settings the assumption that all axioms fail with the same probability is rarely the case.
-For example, Roussey et al.~\cite{Roussey2009} present a list of ``anti-patterns''.
-Each anti-pattern is a set of axioms, like $\{C1\sqsubseteq\forall R.C2, C1\sqsubseteq\forall R.C3, C2\equiv\lnot C3\}$, that correspond to a minimal conflict set.
-The study performed by the authors shows that such conflict sets occur often in practice and therefore can be used to compute probabilities of diagnoses.
+For example, Roussey et al.~\cite{Roussey2009} present a list of ``anti-patterns'' where an anti-pattern is a set of axioms, such as $\{C1\sqsubseteq\forall R.C2, C1\sqsubseteq\forall R.C3, C2\equiv\lnot C3\}$ that corresponds to a minimal conflict set.
+The study performed by~\cite{Roussey2009} shows that such conflict sets often occur in practice due to frequent misuse of certain language constructs like quantification or disjointness.
+Such studies are ideal sources for estimating prior fault probabilities.
+However, this is beyond the scope of this paper.